Interdisciplinary Study

 PSYC 229: Developmental Psychology: Infant and Childhood [F11]

-PSYC 230: Adolescent Development
+PSYC 230: Adolescent and Early Adult Development

 PSYC 311: Counseling Psychology